alchemy-fullstack-js-spring-2019/mob-ripe-banana/gameplan.md

 ## Process

 -Films
-make post, get, getByIOd, delete and NO patch.
+make post, get, getById, delete and NO patch.